I guess we have to talk about the ‘masculinity crisis’ in America again

 Elsewhere in the Axios interview, Hawley gives away the game.
 “I think you put together lack of jobs, you put together fatherlessness, you put together the social messages that we teach our kids in school, I think we’ve got to confront that and its effects,” he says.
 There you have it: His defense of traditional masculinity is just a Trojan Horse for attacking both the current labor shortage and the rising culture-war fear that Mr. Potato Head becoming more inclusive is tantamount to mass castration.
 Perhaps he can even squeeze in a few other hot-button GOP issues beneath this umbrella as well.
 It’s easy, after all, to get people upset about something if you define it broadly enough.

-Hawley’s histrionics conflate an attack on masculinity altogether (an assault that does not exist, nor should it) with an attack on toxic masculinity (which very much does exist, and rightfully so).
+Hawley’s histrionics conflate an attack on masculinity altogether (an assault that does not exist, nor should it) with an attack on toxic masculinity (which does exist, and rightfully so).
 The senator and his cohort either don’t understand this distinction, or refuse to acknowledge it.
-They pretend there is a broad, Democratic National Convention-approved effort to make cisgender men feel bad for being born in their skin, when all that’s happening is people now regularly call out some the negative elements that have long been seeded into gender norms.
+They pretend there is a broad, Democratic National Convention-approved effort to make cisgender men feel bad for being born in their skin, when all that’s happening is that people now regularly call out the negative elements seeded into traditional gender norms.
 Generations of boys grew up constantly receiving the message that women are objects, queerness is a sin, and violence is the solution to everything.
 Now those boys exist in a world that has begun to reject that toxic doctrine, and the resulting alienation of those who can’t accept it has turned some of them into deadly “incels” like Elliot Rodger.

 In that sense, there certainly is a crisis in masculinity, just not the one Hawley and company are talking about.
 To them, the cure is the disease.
 Just as with critical race theory, the problem isn’t the way that men have been taught to behave historically; it’s the fact that any kind of realignment whatsoever is currently happening.
 Conservatives are worried that if the Pandora’s box of possibilities for men opens up—if their sons catch a glimpse of Harry Styles wearing a dress, as Kurt Cobain did 30 years before him—masculinity itself will somehow cease to exist.
 But manhood isn’t in danger, it’s simply in transition.